TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/VirtualGL.md

 **Linux:**

-- X11 is default, if you have a graphical desktop, you have X11
+- X11 is default; if you have a graphical desktop, you have X11.
-- Download your VirtualGL package from [VirtualGL](https://www.virtualgl.org/)
+- Download your VirtualGL package from [VirtualGL](https://www.virtualgl.org/).

 ---

 **Windows:**

 - [Cygwin](https://www.cygwin.com/)
-- Use the Cygwin installer to install Cygwin/x and VirtualGL
+- Use the Cygwin installer to install Cygwin/X and VirtualGL.

 ---

 **Mac:**

-- [XQuartz](https://www.xquartz.org/) needs to be installed
+- [XQuartz](https://www.xquartz.org/) needs to be installed.
-- Download your VirtualGL package from [VirtualGL](https://www.virtualgl.org/)
+- Download your VirtualGL package from [VirtualGL](https://www.virtualgl.org/).

 Any recent VGL client version should work (vis-node has 2.5.2).
 If there is no native package for your Linux distribution, you can download the .deb and unpack it using `dpkg -x virtualgl...deb vgl`.
 The programs you need are in `vgl/opt/VirtualGL/bin/`.